akritiko/toggl-journal/README.md

 - <END_DATE> (string): The end date in YYYY-MM-DD format (i.e. 2022-02-22).

-- <PROJECT_NAME> (string): The project name for which we want to create a report or "ALL" if we want a report for all available projects between the time period defined by START_DATE and END_DATE.
+- <PROJECT_NAME> (string): The project name for which we want to create a report or "ALL" if we want a report for all available projects between the time period defined by START_
+DATE and END_DATE.

+- <PERSONAL_JOURNAL*> (string): The name of the project you want to be used as a Personal Journal.
+IMPORTANT: You can ommit this parameter as it is not mandatory.
+In this case none of the projects will be treated as a Personal Journal.

 # Annotation in the Toggl Environment